Why do we need a Korea peace treaty or agreement?

 As long as the United States and North Korea were engaged in dialogue, North Korea honored its end of the bargain.
 In fact, it was during the Obama administration when the U.S. shut down dialogue that North Korea sped up its nuclear weapons program.

 The only way to know if we can trust North Korea as a negotiating partner is by negotiating and holding them to their word.

 How can we make peace with a regime that violates human rights?

 The United States has diplomatic relations with many countries that are known violators of human rights, including Saudi Arabia, Bahrain, United Arab Emirates, and Burma.
-The only source of information we have on North Korea’s human rights situation is the testimonies of defectors, who are often unreliable.
 The best way to assess the human rights situation is to send fact-finding missions to investigate.
 But to do so, we need to first end the state of war and normalize relations.

 UN human rights special rapporteur Tomás Ojea Quintana said sanctions are having a dire impact on the economic and social conditions of the North Korean people.
 If Americans are concerned about the human rights of the North Korean people, the U.S. should end the policy of sanctions and clear the way for inter-Korean economic cooperation.

 Won’t lifting sanctions mean giving up our only leverage for denuclearizing North Korea?